EdwardBerman/cosmo-corr/README.md

 Docs and project details will be made available [here](https://cosmo-corr.netlify.app/)

+## Citation

-If you use this code in your research, please cite
+If you use this code in your research or are inspired by its ideas, please cite

 ```
 @misc{CosmoCorr,